 Lesser Cleaning and Maintenance

 It’s a universal fact that boats that stay in water full time end up absorbing water, which causes hull blisters and deck deterioration.
-To make things worse, algae starts to accumulate, ruining the paint jobs, which is a hassle to clean afterward.
+To make things worse, algae accumulate, ruining the paint jobs, which is a hassle to clean afterward.

 It doesn’t end here because other parts of the boat and motor drives run into problems by repeatedly submerging in the water.